bmhayward/Transcode/README.md

 ### Auto-Update

-Transcode automatically maintains updates of all installed brew formulas, brew casks and Ruby gems.
+Transcode automatically updates all installed brew formulas, brew casks and Ruby gems.
 Transcode checks everyday at 3 a.m. and updates any brew or brew cask.
-If a gem update is found, an update dialog will be presented asking to proceed with the specific gem update.
+If a gem update is found, an update dialog is presented asking to proceed with the specific gem update.

 To see a list of applied updates, open the Console and search for ‘brew.’ or ‘gem.’.